sofiatraba/react-movie-app/README.md

-This project is for the JavaScript frameworks project.
+This project is for the JavaScript frameworks course.

 I wanted to practice with requests and APIs while giving the project a Netflix sort of vibe.
 We are using postman for the requests to the IMDb and Bootstrap for the styling.